Last week, the Fed chose not to raise the target Federal Funds Rate, though a rate increase is likely before the end of the year.

 Banks are heavily regulated, and banks know that other banks are also heavily regulated.
 The chance that a bank will be unable to repay an overnight loan is almost zero, and being without a certain amount of cash overnight is a minimal inconvenience to a bank (provided it doesn’t need the money to meet reserve requirements itself.)

-The interest rate charged on that bank-to-bank loan represents least risky and lowest hassle loan a bank could make.
+The interest rate charged on that bank-to-bank loan represents the least risky and lowest hassle loan a bank could make.

 Since loans to individuals and businesses involve more risk and longer timelines, financial institutions charge more for those loans.
-When the Federal Funds Rate goes up, the rates on all the other loans a financial institution makes go up as well.
+When the Federal Funds Rate goes up, the interest rates on all the other loans a financial institution makes go up as well.

 If the Federal Funds Rate Goes Up, Does that Mean Mortgage Rates Will Go Up, Too?

 The short answer?
 Yes, though probably not right away.